-Hidden in the Peruvian Amazon, this UNESCO World Heritage Site is also known as the most biodiverse place on Earth.
+Hidden in the Peruvian Amazon Rainforest, you can find the Manu National Park.
+This UNESCO World Heritage Site is also known as the most biodiverse place on Earth.
 The Manu National Park is a beautiful natural paradise that boasts a huge diversity of animals and plants.
-It is home to over 15000 species of plants, 200 species of mammals and 1000 of the 9700 species of all birds living on the planet.
+It is home to over 15000 species of plants, 200 species of mammals, and 1000 of the 9700 species of all birds living on the planet.
 Undeniably, no other destination can compare with Manu National Park.

 Furthermore, several ecotourism lodges in Peru are run by natives.
 In the case of the Manu National Park, the lodges are run by the Matsigenka people.
 Also, the park is inhabited by isolated natives who haven’t made contact with modern civilization before.
 With this in mind, we recommend avoiding contact with them and respecting their lifestyle.

 This conservation hotspot is located in the city of Puerto Maldonado, in Peru’s southern region, and is spread over 275, 000 hectares.
 This geographically complex area was created by The Peruvian Government to protect the watersheds of the rivers Tambopata and Candamo.

 The Tambopata National Reserve is one of the most flourishing and significant reserves of the Peruvian Amazon where you will witness an impressive and breathtaking scenery of wildlife.
 One of its highlights is the abundance of flora and fauna.
 A dream paradise with high levels of biodiversity.